Marriage Challenges Post Pandemic Panels: A Panel Discussion

 We spoke to Toni Assaker, a therapist at OB-Hustle, Gayane Aramyan, LMFT, and Joylene Green, LMFT, Owner of Family and Friends Counseling

 Toni Assaker is a therapist with 2 years experience, and also has a side hustle to juggle with.
-Gayane is a licensed marriage and family therapist from Los Angeles, CA. She is trained in Emotionally Focused Therapy and loves working with couples.
+Gayane is a licensed marriage counselor, and family therapist from Los Angeles, CA. She is trained in Emotionally Focused Therapy and loves working with couples.
 On the other hand, Joylene Green is a Licensed Marriage and Family Therapist and has over 18 years of experience in the behavioral health field.
 Joylene uses scientifically researched approaches to help individuals, couples, and families reach their goals.

 1. What sort of problems and challenges do married couples face today?